learn-co-curriculum/phase-0-organizing-work-on-your-computer/README.md

 ## Creating Folders to Organize Your Work

-- Go to your terminal and navigate to your home directory by typing `cd ~`
+- Go to your terminal and navigate to your home directory by typing `cd ~`.
-- Navigate into the `Development` folder with `cd Development` (if you don't have a `Development` folder yet, you can create it with `mkdir Development`, then `cd` into it)
+- Navigate into the `Development` folder with `cd Development` (if you don't have a `Development` folder yet, you can create it with `mkdir Development`, then `cd` into it).
-- Create a directory for all your assignments by typing `mkdir code`
+- Create a directory for all your assignments by typing `mkdir code`.
-- Navigate into this folder with `cd code`
+- Navigate into this folder with `cd code`.
-- In here, create a directory for the prework with `mkdir prework`
+- In here, create a directory for Software Engineering Prep with `mkdir se-prep`.

 You'll be going through multiple phases in this course, so it may be helpful to go one step further and also create folders for phases 1 through 5 within